 Open, General Use Labs

-In the Cowart ITS building on 7th street, ITS provides a teaching lab equipped with 24 laptops for participant use.
-There is also a drop-in 24 X 7 open lab (during nights and weekends swipe your Pomona ID for access) containing Windows and Macintosh computers.
+In the Cowart ITS building on 7th Street, ITS provides a teaching lab equipped with 24 laptops for participants.
+There is also a drop-in open lab (during nights and weekends, swipe your Pomona ID for access) containing Windows and Macintosh computers.

 Departmental Teaching Computer Labs